 The Boring Company is doing some innovative, but not exactly exotic, things to reduce costs, including boring smaller tunnels than would be needed for traditional transit, turning the dirt into bricks (instead of hauling it away) and running the boring machines 24-hours per day using electricity and via robotics.

 This technology could provide for an interesting connector between SJC and the Santa Clara train station.
-At $10M per mile, this might be a fairly inexpensive way to create a connector to the airport.
+At $10M per mile, this might be a fairly inexpensive way to create a connector to the airport (T-18 on page 38 of the VTA VTP-2040 Plan).
 To be clear, this would be unlike The Boring Company’s proposal where private vehicles would be lifted up and down.
 The electric, pod-like vehicles would stay in the tunnel.

 Assumptions and Business Case: